xcore/sc_usb_device/module_usb_device/doc_design_guide/index.rst

-XMOS USB Device Design Guide
+XMOS USB device design guide
 ============================

 This document is a design guide for using the XMOS USB Device (XUD) Library